pymacaron/pymacaron/README.md

 ```
 .
 ├── apis                       # Here you put the swagger specifications both of the apis your
 │   └── myservice.yaml         # server is implementing, and of eventual other apis your server
 │   └── login.yaml             # is in its turn caling
 │   └── profile.yaml           # See klue-client-server for the supported yaml formats.
 |
 ├── myservice                  # Here is the code implementing your server api's endpoints
 │   └── api.py
 │
 ├── LICENSE                    # You should always have a licence :-)
 ├── README.rst                 # and a readme!
 |
 ├── klue-config.yaml           # Config for klue-microservice and klue-aws-toolbox
 |
 ├── server.py                  # Code to start your server, see below
 |
+└── test                       # Standard unitests, executed with nosetests
+|   └── test_pep8.py
+|
-└── testaccept            # Acceptance tests!
-Will be run multiple times
+└── testaccept                 # Acceptance tests against api endpoints
-    ├── test_pep8.py      # when deploying to Elastic Beanstalk.
+    ├── test_v1_user_login.py  # Best practice: name test files after the endpoint they test
-    └── test_version.py   # -> Here to test the generic /ping, /version and /auth/version
+    └── test_version.py        # -> Here to test the generic /ping, /version and /auth/version endpoints
-                          # endpoints

 ```

 And your server simply looks like: